 See the appropriate office for the following issues:

-- Choosing a Major: AACCESS or career services
+Choosing a Major: AACCESS or Career Devlopment Center

 Note: Students with a term GPA of less than a 2.0 could have additional issues, including academic standing, financial aid, A+ program and scholarship renewals.